Yongxi-Long/Longitudinal-win-odds/README.md

 LWO_results_assess.Rmd: The script sets up the simulation scenarios and evaluates the simulation results.

-MC_simulation_shark.R: script for running the simulation in cloud computation.
+LWO_simulation_cloud.R: script for running the simulation in cloud computation.